MartynaRastauskaite/DS_Portfolio/README.md

-# DS_Portfolio
+# Data Science Projects Portfolio 📊

+Welcome to my Data Science Projects Portfolio!
-Repository containing a collection of my data science projects, showcasing skills in data manipulation, analysis, visualisation, and statistical modelling.
+This repository contains a collection of my data science projects showcasing various skills and techniques in data manipulation, analysis, visualization, and statistical modelling.